Charles Dickens Posters

 Once upon a time, I applied for Wieden+Kennedy’s in-house experimental ad school, W+K 12.
 To make it to the final group of possible candidates, we had to complete a project.
 The assignment was to tell today's youth why they should worship Charles Dickens.

-I made it into the final thirty-ish group of candidates.
+I made it into the final group of 24 candidates.
 I met some wonderful people, including Jim Riswold.
 He said the posters almost made him "fucking cry".
 It was cool.
 But, I didn't make it into the final 12.
 Jerks.